 Construction of the Stage 1 development would comprise a significant reduction in the extent and increase in the degree of fragmentation of Cumberland Plain Woodland, River Flat Eucalypt Forest and Shale-Gravel Transition Forest.
-The Stage 1 development would result in the removal of approximately 221.3 hectares of Cumberland Plain Woodland, 34 hectares of River Flat Eucalypt Forest and 2.6 hectares of Shale-Gravel Transition Forest.
+The Stage 1 development would result in the removal of approximately 242.8 hectares of Cumberland Plain Woodland, 42.1 hectares of River Flat Eucalypt Forest and 5.0 hectares of Shale-Gravel Transition Forest.
 The Stage 1 development would, therefore, likely result in a significant impact on these threatened ecological communities.
-The long term development at the airport site would further reduce the extent and increase the degree of fragmentation of Cumberland Plain Woodland and River Flat Eucalypt Forest.
+The long term development would further reduce the extent and increase the degree of fragmentation of Cumberland Plain Woodland and River Flat Eucalypt Forest.
 The long term development would not result in any direct impacts on Shale-Gravel Transition Forest.

-Offsets for threatened ecological communities listed under the TSC Act have been calculated using the BioBanking methodology for a major project as part of the assessment of offsets for impacts on the environment (refer to Section 16.8).
+Offsets for threatened ecological communities listed under the TSC Act have been calculated using the BioBanking methodology for a major project as part of the assessment of offsets for impacts on the environment (see Section 16.8).

-16.6.3.3.
-Threatened fauna species
+16.6.3.3 Threatened fauna species